Colby College: Athletics

 The Colby Mules compete in National Collegiate Athletic Association (NCAA) Division III, the New England Small College Athletic Conference (NESCAC), and the Colby-Bates-Bowdoin Consortium.
 The three schools compete vigorously in athletics, most notably in football and the Chase Regatta.

 There are 16 varsity teams for women, 15 for men, and one co-ed team.
 The official school colors are blue and gray.
-Approximately 1/3 of the student population participates in one or more of 32 intercollegiate varsity sports.
+Approximately one-third of the student population participates in one or more of 32 intercollegiate varsity sports.
 Colby also offers club sports and an intramural sports program called I-Play.
 As of 2013, five graduates have qualified for the Olympic Games.
 Colby holds nine national titles in the NESCAC.

 The Harold Alfond Athletic Center is the center of athletic life at Colby, and home to the Colby Mules.
 It contains the Wadsworth Gymnasium, with a capacity of 2,600 people, the Alfond Rink with 1,750 seats, the Colby swimming pool, The Dunaway Squash Courts, the Boulos Family Fitness Center, and a field house with a four-lane, 220-yard track, and athletic offices.

-Surrounding the Harold Alfond Athletic Center are the Harold Alfond Stadium and track, two illuminated synthetic turf fields, the Alfond-Wales Tennis Courts, three full-size grass playing fields, a baseball diamond, a softball diamond, and the Perkins Arboretum with cross-country running trails.

-In addition to the on-campus facilities, the Mules also utilize numerous off-campus facilities.
-The Colby-Hume Center for Colby's crew and sailing teams is located on Messalonskee Lake.
-Sugarloaf Ski Resort is home to the Alpine Ski Team, and is used extensively by recreational skiers from Colby because of its proximity to campus, about 50 miles away.
-The Waterville Country Club is home to Colby's golf program.

-Controversies

-In 1977, Colby and TIAA–CREF successfully defended a lawsuit brought by the Equal Employment Opportunity Commission, alleging sex discrimination in payment of retirement benefits.
-Of the case, President Strider commented that "Colby is prepared, as we have always tried to do, to comply with the law, but it would be helpful to know what the law is."
+Fraternities

-In 1984, following an investigation of campus life commissioned by the Board of Trustees, a decision was made to withdraw recognition from Colby's Greek system as it was seen to be "exclusionary by nature".
+In 1984, following an investigation of campus life commissioned by the Board of Trustees, a decision was made to withdraw recognition from Colby's Greek system as it was seen to be "exclusionary by nature."